Synthetic White Diamonds (Colorless)

 Nearly all mined diamonds were originally yellow and contain more nitrogen than most lab-grown diamonds.
 Deep inside the earth over millions of years, the heat and pressure cause the single nitrogen atoms to aggregate into two, four or more atom 'color centers'.
 These aggregated color centers do not absorb light, allowing the diamond to keep its white appearance.

 When growing a diamond, we do not have the luxury of many years to color treat our yellow diamonds to turn them white, but rather have to grow them with little to no nitrogen.
-While we have had colorless "D" diamonds, they come out in all colors, graded on the same scale as mined white diamonds:
+While some are colorless “D” diamonds, they come out in all colors, graded on the same scale as mined white diamonds:

 Growth Duration